-About three-fourths of the e-commerce companies I have worked with to improve their conversion rate (defined the same way as indicated above) initially reported to me a conversion rate of less than 1.0 percent.
-Therefore, from my experience the average conversion rate among small to mid-size businesses (ones probably not well represented in Forrester’s study) is maybe closer to 1.5 percent.
+About three-fourths of the ecommerce companies I have worked with to improve their conversion rate (defined the same way as indicated above) initially reported to me a conversion rate of less than 1.0 percent.
+Therefore, from my experience, the average conversion rate among small to mid-size businesses (ones probably not well represented in Forrester’s study) is order npxl online maybe closer to 1.5 percent.

-For lead generation and other non e-commerce sites, the conversion rate fluctuates drastically.
-I have not found reliable average conversion rate figures yet for non e-commerce sites but I assume that subscription sites could experience similar to slightly higher rates (around 2.9 to 6 percent) while lead forms could reach even higher levels around 8% to over 20%.
-Certainly variables like B2B versus B2C, the type of offer, the type of attracted visitors (advertising methods), incentivizied vs. not incentivized, quality/relevance of creative and so on will influence the conversion rates.
+For lead generation and other non ecommerce sites, the conversion rate fluctuates drastically.
+I have not found reliable average conversion rate figures yet for non-ecommerce sites, but I assume that subscription sites could experience similar to slightly higher rates (around 2.9 to 6 percent), while lead forms could reach even higher levels (around cheap lioresal 8 percent to over 20 percent).
+Certainly variables like B2B versus B2C, the type of offer, the type of attracted visitors (advertising methods), incentivizied vs. not incentivized, quality/relevance of creative, and so on will influence the conversion rate.

 The paragraph above and its obscure assumptions lead perfectly into the “more complicated yet more practical” response.

-Comparing conversion rates within markets or worse across industries is difficult if not almost impossible.
+Comparing conversion rates within markets, or worse across industries, is difficult, if not almost impossible.
 There are so many variables affecting conversion rates.
-More importantly a conversion rate metric provides no buy viagra online usa paypal. indication of profitability — the number that really matters.
-Knowing an “average conversion rate” is nice but you should really be concerned with what conversion rate you need to achieve to drive profitable leads, subscriptions, sales or other business value associated with your objectives.
+More importantly, a conversion rate metric provides no buy viagra online usa paypal. indication of profitability — the number that really matters.
+Knowing an “average conversion rate” is nice, but you should really be concerned with what conversion rate you need to achieve to drive profitable leads, subscriptions, sales, or other business value associated with your objectives.